mitesh1612/blog/src/data/blog/observability-03-traces.md

 - A retry loop waiting between attempts
 - A synchronous call that should have been async

 The waterfall makes this visual.
 You do not need to compute anything.
 The slow thing is the wide bar.
+This is the rare debugging workflow where "look for the biggest rectangle" is a professional technique.

 ### Finding the error